MENU back

 Fairfield

 Easily reached by train from New York City, Fairfield is one of the first four towns established in the Connecticut colony.
-Begin with a visit to the Fairfield Museum & History Center, where you will discover that many Revolutionary-era homes still stand in Fairfield, including the Ogden House, which escaped burning by raiding British forces and is today home to an amazing reproduction of 18thcentury life and a well-kept colonial garden.
+Begin with a visit to the Fairfield Museum & History Center, where you will discover that many Revolutionary-era homes still stand in Fairfield, including the Ogden House, which escaped burning by raiding British forces and is today home to an amazing reproduction of 18th century life and a well-kept colonial garden.
 Although the Ogden House interior is currently closed, guests may enjoy the grounds.
 Stay just down the road at the Delamar Southport and enjoy the many restaurants and bars in both towns.
-And don’t miss a stop at one of the country’s oldest wildlife centers, the Connecticut Audubon Society’s Birdcraft Museum and Sanctuary, which is currently offering outdoor programming.
+And don’t miss a stop at one of the country’s oldest wildlife centers, the Connecticut Audubon Society’s Birdcraft Museum and Sanctuary.

 learn more